Dulaara (1994 film): Plot

 Raja (Govinda) is the adopted son of Florence (Farida Jalal).
 James was a target killer who was killed in an encounter with the police and died in front of Florence.
 After James' funeral, Florence found a new born baby lying, she takes him with her and makes him her son.
 This toddler is Raja.
 At college Raja has Morarilal (Rakesh Bedi), Deepak (Satyajeet) and Gulshan, aka Gullu, (Gulshan Grover) as friends.
 Priya (Karishma Kapoor), the sister of Inspector Vijay Chauhan (Ranjeet), joins the college.
 After a series of tiffs with Raja, Priya begins to fall for him.

 In the meanwhile, various college girls get killed by a mysterious killer.
 Inspector Chauhan is given charge of these cases.
 During a Christmas party, Raja goes with her mother to meet Priya, suddenly Deepak's sister, Ranjana, dies falling from the building.
 Gullu, who was in love with Ranjana, confirms that he saw her meeting with Professor Verma.
 Meanwhile, Professor Verma is seen furious and tries to call the police station.
 At the same time, someone tries to attack him with a knife, but Verma snatches the knife and runs.
 Suddenly, while running, Raja finds him in front and accidentally stabs him with that knife which Verma was holding.
 Raja runs from there and hides out.

 Next day, everyone is shocked by Verma's murder.
 Inspector Chauhan starts taking fingerprints of everybody in the college.
 Raja, terrified of his crime and the fact that he turned out just like his father, gives unclear fingerprints.
 Gullu makes him realize that by doing this, he has actually incriminated himself.
 On that day was Priya's birthday party, where Raja and his friends were invited.
 Priya's nephew (and Chauhan's son) pointed out Raja as the murderer of Verma.
 Soon, Inspector Vijay Chauhan realises that his son was the main eyewitness of Verma's murder; Vijay Chauhan's son saw it through the window.
-When Raja learns that the murder was committed in front of Priya's home and that Priya's nephew (and Chauhan's son) has suddenly become silent since the day of the murder, he realizes that Priya's nephew has seen him.
-Next day someone tries to murder Vijay's son, but soon Vijay comes and the killer runs away.
+When Raja learns that the murder was committed in front of Priya's home and that Priya's nephew (and Chauhan's son) Sunny has suddenly become silent since the day of the murder, he realizes that Sunny has seen him.
+Next day someone tries to murder Sunny, but soon Vijay comes and the killer runs away.
 Inspector Vijay confirms it to be Raja and provides security guards to his house.